wtfo-guru/pydantic2-settings-sterces/README.md

-# Pydantic2-Settings-Vault
+# Pydantic2-Settings-Sterces

-Pydantic2-Settings-Vault is a simple extension of Pydantic Settings to collect secrets from HashiCorp Vault OpenSource (OSS) and Enterprise
+Pydantic2-Settings-Sterces is a simple extension of Pydantic Settings to collect secrets from a KeePass database file.

 ### Demonstration: